ismet55555/Logging-For-MATLAB/README.md

 # Logger-For-MATLAB
-If you have ever wanted a nice logger for your MATLAB scripts, this is it!
+If you have ever wanted a nice logger for your MATLAB or GNU Octave scripts scripts, this is it!